-Base pension: For a full widow(er) pension, the deceased must have contributed in each year from age 21.
-The deceased had a minimum of 1 year's contribution.
+Base pension: The full pension for a widow(er) is paid if the deceased had contributed in each year from age 21.
+The deceased must have had at least 1 year of contributions.

-Eligible survivors are a widow with one or more dependent children or a widow aged 45 or older who was married to the deceased for at least 5 years; a widower with one or more dependent children younger than age 18; a divorced spouse who has one or more dependent children and was married to the deceased for at least 10 years (in some cases, other conditions of age and duration of marriage apply); and orphans younger than age 18 (age 25 if a student or an apprentice).
+Eligible survivors are a widow (or registered partner) with one or more dependent children or a widow (or registered partner) aged 45 or older who was married to the deceased for at least 5 years; a widower (or registered partner) with one or more dependent children younger than age 18; a divorced spouse who has one or more dependent children and was married to the deceased for at least 10 years (in some cases, other conditions of age and duration of marriage apply); and orphans younger than age 18 (age 25 if a student or an apprentice).

-Mandatory occupational pension: The deceased was a pensioner or insured at the time of death or at the onset of the incapacity that resulted in death.
+Mandatory occupational pension: The deceased was a pensioner or insured at the time of death or when the incapacity that resulted in his or her death began.

-Eligible survivors are a widow with one or more children or a widow aged 45 or older who was married to the deceased for at least 5 years; a divorced spouse with one or more children who was married to the deceased for at least 10 years and who was entitled to alimony; and orphans younger than age 18 (age 25 if a student or an apprentice).
+Eligible survivors are a widow (or registered partner) with one or more children or a widow (or registered partner) aged 45 or older who was married to the deceased for at least 5 years; a divorced spouse with one or more children who was married to the deceased for at least 10 years and who was entitled to alimony; and orphans younger than age 18 (age 25 if a student or an apprentice).